 MISRA C++ 2008: 15-3-2 and 19-3-1

 CERT C guidelines: DCL09-C, ERR00-C, and ERR02-C

+Ada Quality and Style Guide: 4.1

 6.36.3 Mechanism of failure

 The fundamental mechanism of failure is that the program does not react to a detected error or reacts inappropriately to it.
 Execution may continue outside the envelope provided by its specification, making additional errors or serious malfunction of the software likely.
 Alternatively, execution may terminate.
 The mechanism can be easily exploited to perform denial-of-service attacks.